Did you know? NUPLAZID capsules can be opened and sprinkled. Learn how.

 - A key secondary endpoint was motor function change from baseline to Week 6 in UPDRS Parts II+III

-SAPS-PD=Scale for the Assessment of Positive Symptoms adapted for Parkinson’s disease; UPDRS Parts II+III=Unified Parkinson’s Disease Rating Scale Parts II and III
+SAPS-PD=Scale for the Assessment of Positive Symptoms adapted for Parkinson’s disease; UPDRS Parts II+III=Unified Parkinson’s Disease Rating Scale Parts II and III.

 NUPLAZID has a demonstrated safety profile in patients with PD psychosis3,5

-- The common adverse reactions (≥2% for NUPLAZID and greater than placebo) were peripheral edema (7% vs 2%), nausea (7% vs 4%), confusional state (6% vs 3%), hallucination (5% vs 3%), constipation (4% vs 3%), and gait disturbance (2% vs <1%)
+- The adverse reactions (≥2% for NUPLAZID and greater than placebo) were peripheral edema (7% vs 2%), nausea (7% vs 4%), confusional state (6% vs 3%), hallucination (5% vs 3%), constipation (4% vs 3%), and gait disturbance (2% vs <1%)

 - Selected nonmotor adverse reactions included sedation-related events (6.4% NUPLAZID vs 5.2% placebo) and orthostatic hypotension–related events (6.9% NUPLAZID vs 10.4% placebo)